kazubu/qmk-userspace-vial/README.md

 # QMK Userspace

-This repository contains my custom keyboard/keymap definitions for QMK.
+This repository contains my custom keyboard/keymap definitions for Vial-QMK.

 ## Keyboard

- * YMDK Air40(VIA)
+ * YMDK Air40
- * YK DO52 PRO(Vial)
+ * YK DO52 PRO
    - Need to build with Vial QMK.
    - HW with some modifications:
      - Replaced MCU to ProMicro RP2040